Windell2468/Data-Dashboard-Part-1/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
-The challenge was to set up a filter and a map function.
-It took me a while to figure out how it works and what it does with the dependencies array.
+The challenge was setting up the filter and map functions.
+It took me some time to understand how they work and how the dependencies array affects them.

 ## License